 Mission and History

-Brooklyn Community Foundation improves lives and strengthens communities through local giving, grantmaking, and community service.
+Brooklyn Community Foundation improves the lives of people in Brooklyn by strengthening communities through local giving, grantmaking and community service.

 Founded in October 2009, the Brooklyn Community Foundation was established to grow local giving and attract new philanthropic resources to New York City's most populous borough, to boost the essential services and innovative programs of its nonprofit community.